Sail Greece Voyagers,

 More on side trips from Tania …

 “Glad to read you’re excited because Greece won’t disappoint.
 Woody forwarded to me your questions about what to with your extra time.
 We’ll be returning to the marina right on the outskirts of Athens after the sail.
 So, with two days, if you feel like seeing more islands, book a flight (faster than ferry and plenty of us will be heading to the airport) to Mykonos or Santorini.
 They are very popular, what you see on calendars and postcards, and smaller than Crete or Rhodes, which are too big to see in the time you have.
 Look them up, read about them, see which one sounds more tempting.
 Santorini is also sometimes called Thira.
 Alternatively, if you’re into antiquities, you could also look into booking a mainland tour to Delphi.
 It’s a very cool spot.
-Just googled “tours from Athens to Delphi” and pulled this up as an example: http://www.antelope-travel.com/delphi-tours.html
+Google “tours from Athens to Delphi”.

 Hope this helps.